 This fundamental purpose of the Proposed Action remains unchanged.
 The Proposed Action is needed because the approximately 70 individual permits and easements for the existing facilities have lapsed, and a master permit would enable SDG&E to continue to operate and maintain its facilities within the CNF subject to uniform use restrictions and conditions.
-The Proposed Action has been designed consistent with the goals and objectives outlined in the Cleveland Forest Plan.
+SDG&E took into consideration all applicable federal, state, and local policies and plans, including the USFS CNF Land Management Plan (LMP) and its goals, objectives, strategies, and standards when developing the Proposed Action and evaluating its potential impacts in this Revised POD.
+The Proposed Action has been designed consistent with the goals and objectives outlined in the LMP.
+These goals, objectives, strategies, and standards include the following: